cskinner74/simpaudit/README.md

 # Simple Audit Tool

-This tool performs a quick audit of the system
+This tool performs a quick audit of the system.

 Has been tested on Ubuntu systems.
 Because of system calls, may not work on other distros, such as SUSE, RHE, etc.

 Checks for: